cosmos/ibc-go/docs/migrations/v2-to-v3.md

 ```

 The host and controller submodule params only need to be set if you integrate those submodules.
-If a chain chooses not to integrate a controller submodule, it does not need to set the controller params.
+For example, if a chain chooses not to integrate a controller submodule, it does not need to set the controller params.

 ## IBC Apps